ishubin/schemio/docs/Scripting.md

 ##### findItemByName

-`findItemByName(name)` searches for item with specified name and returns an [item interface](#item-functions) with all same item function but in the context of specified item.
-Using this function you can change the properties of different item from the same script.
+`findItemByName(name)` searches for first item which name matches the specified `name` argument and returns an [item interface](#item-functions) with all same item functions, but in the context of specified item.
+Using this function you can change the properties of different items from the same script.

 Example:
 ```js